-Giving regular feedback doesn’t cost your employer much in terms of money or effort, and so is something that you can, and should, consider asking for.
-Using feedback on your professional performance, you can continuously evaluate your own strengths and weaknesses, and take steps to improve on these and increase your professional development.
+Giving regular feedback doesn’t cost your employer much in terms of money or effort, and so it's something that you can, and should, consider asking for.
+Use feedback on your professional performance to continuously evaluate your own strengths and weaknesses, and take steps to improve to increase your professional development.

 If you are open to learning new skills and building upon your existing skill-set, you will not only be more likely to be considered for a promotion, but you’ll also enhance your career prospects with other organisations.

 Professional education opportunities

-Professional development is an important part of your career, and something you can ask your employer to assist with.
+Professional development is an important part of your career and something you can ask your employer to assist with.
 Ask your employer to finance your membership of a professional organisation or fund your place at an external training day.
 Another alternative is to consider asking your manager to invite interesting guest speakers or run classes and seminars within your organisation to advance your own and your colleagues’ business knowlegde.
 You could also ask to be subsidised for undertaking a course that's relevant to your work.

 These simple requests can improve your working environment, your work ethic and your productivity; which can ultimately lead to increased job satisfaction.
 If you've implemented these tips and you're still feeling unsatisfied in your current role, browse our job board to explore open opportunities!